se-edu/learningresources/contents/javascript/Javascript-promises.md

 }, 1000);
 ```

-This is what's infamously known as callback hell.
+This is what's infamously known as *callback hell*.
 It's a natural result of using too many callbacks, as this would result in the code becoming deeply nested.
 It would be difficult for anyone to read your code and to understand what exactly is going on.

 We can instead use Promises for cleaner code that would be easier to read, write and debug.